 Making straw was a tradition in the Onsernone Valley where this activity developed already in the 16th century occupying greater part of the population until the end of the 1800s.
 Used for weaving was the straw from rye that grew in the valley and was harvested in the summer.
 Like hemp, it was first dried, then the stems were macerated to obtain a raw material to prepare a straw braid, called binda, with which hats and bags were made and sold, even abroad.

 The processing of straw is well illustrated at the Ethnographic Museum in Loco.
-For the past few years, the workshop Pagliarte is active in Berzona where straw is still processed to make hats, bags and accessories in contemporary styles.
+For several years, the workshop Pagliarte is active in Berzona where straw is still processed to make hats, bags and accessories in contemporary styles.

 Many objects of everyday life were made at home: from the cadòla (a special chest to carry firewood) to the molds for cookies or butter; from goats' collars to polenta plates; from infant's cribs to chests that held the dowry.
 Chestnut, walnut and ash wood were mostly used.
 Even this type of manual skill has left many traces that can be admired in Ticino's ethnographic museums.

-Soapstone manufacturing was characteristic of the High Maggia Valley and the Museum in Cevio explains the phases of this process used especially to produce containers for preservation and cooking of aliments, lamps, tubs and the traditional stoves of the Alpine region, called pigne.
+Soapstone manufacturing was characteristic of the High Maggia Valley.
+In the museum in Cevio you can discover the phases of this process used especially to produce containers for preservation and cooking of aliments, lamps, tubs and the traditional stoves of the Alpine region, called pigne.